 Products liability refers to the liability for damages against the manufacturer.
 This is for damages arising out of the end-users due to a defective product.
 It is in the Product Liability Act of most countries.
 The Defendant must be a manufacturer within the meaning of product liability law.
 A company needs to be considered valid as a manufacturer for the purposes of the Act.

 The manufacturer is initially the one who makes the final product, but he is also a manufacturer of components within the scope.
 Another important aspect of product liability insurance is marketing.
 The starting point for the liability of the manufacturer is the fact that he has brought the defective product into circulation.

 The Product Liability Act excludes the liability of the manufacturer, if he did not put the product into circulation.

-The product liability claim of the injured needs to be made within three years after the victim becomes aware of the damage and the person liable must have knowledge or should have become aware about the damage.
+The product liability claim of the injured needs to be made within three years after the victim becomes aware of the damage and the person liable must have the knowledge or should have become aware of the damages.
 Your product liability insurance can cover this claim.
 It is inhibited by negotiations between the parties.